-- 1. Develop, in cooperation with the private sector, guidelines for the design of innovative stormwater management facilities and systems. - 2.
-Encourage the use of natural stormwater management designs as wet ponds, as opposed to dry detention ponds.
-Where appropriate, develop systems that function as extensions of a site's natural drainage properties. - 3.
-Encourage innovative design and landscaping of any dry detention ponds. - 4.
+- 1. Encourage the use of natural stormwater management designs, such as wet ponds, as opposed to dry detention ponds.
+Where appropriate, develop systems that function as extensions of a site's natural drainage properties. - 2.
+Encourage innovative design and landscaping of dry detention ponds. - 3.
 Encourage the design and construction of regional stormwater wet ponds, if allowed by federal regulations.
-Where appropriate, encourage the provision of these regional facilities as extensions of the County's public/ private open space network. - 5.
-Encourage the use of stormwater facilities as architectural features of new development. - 6.
-Encourage minimizing the amount of impervious surfaces in new development through the use of appropriate low maintenance techniques, and the removal of paved areas in existing developments, where applicable, to minimize runoff.
+Where appropriate, encourage the provision of these regional facilities as extensions of the County's public/private open space network. - 4.
+Encourage the use of stormwater facilities as architectural features of new development. - 5.
+Encourage minimizing the amount of impervious surfaces in new development through the use of appropriate low maintenance pervious paving, and the removal of paved areas in existing developments, where applicable, to minimize runoff.